 - Integrate assets into game engines: checking for quality and issues before committing the project

-- Work using relevant 3D tools, lighting tools, material creators/editors & game engines - plus game development software such as version control and production tools
+- Work using relevant 3D tools, material creators/editors & game engines - plus game development software such as version control and production tools

 - Identify and log tasks, track and report on progress, assist more junior artists in doing the same